sethsh7/hla-prs-toolkit/README.md

 42-SNP score [3] - 42 SNP Exeter score, interaction model only consisting of DQ2.5, DQ2.2, DQ8.1 and DQ2.2 haplotypes.

 ## Example with Demo Data
-In the scripts folder a subfolder "Demo" contains randomly generated data on 50 samples.\
+In the scripts folder a subfolder "Demo" contains randomly generated data on 50 samples.
+Run with RunDemo.sh.
-You can run this code with either RunDemo.sh

 ## FAQ
 #### How do I get from a PLINK direct genotyping file to all of these additional SNPs?